Adishumla/yrgo-graphql-workshop/README_PT_2.md

 in `App.js` replace the inline functions passed to the `Tabs` component with a function that runs the useMutation callback.

-If you need a refresher, head over to `typeDefs.graphql` to see how the mutation is defined.
+If you need a refresher, head over to `typeDefs.graphql` to see how the mutations are defined.

 You got this.